PAX Manual

 removed from the argument names.

-If ARGLIST is a string, then it is printed without ESCAPE-MARKDOWN.
+- If ARGLIST is a string, then it must be valid markdown.

-For each object in OBJECTS, establish a local
+For each name in NAMES, establish a local

 reference with the DISLOCATED locative, which